 PD: *Dinah is wearing a black floral sleeveless dress.
 Her hair is down, except for the front piece, which is swept back with a blue bow.
 You can see her toothy grin under the graphic that protects her identity by covering her face.

 Update 2017: *Dinah continues to thrive at Courage Home Purple, where she lives with her co-foster mom Merissa and 9 foster siblings.
-Her other co-foster mom, Nikki, and Nikki’s adopted daughter Deepa (formerly *Charlotte on this blog), live in an apartment downstairs – where Merissa will be moving in a short while, as she pursues the adoption of one of *Dinah’s newest foster sisters, *Addie!
-Meet all the siblings here (Courage Purple is at the bottom of the page). *Dinah is fully sponsored at this time!
+Her other co-foster mom, Nikki, and Nikki’s adopted daughter Deepa (formerly *Charlotte on this blog), live in an apartment downstairs – where Merissa and her adopted daughter, Dhivya (previously *Addie on this blog) also live!
+Meet all the siblings here (there is also another foster apartment in this home, who are mixed in on the Courage Home page). *Dinah is fully sponsored at this time!

 *Dinah attends Anjali School for the Blind, where she learns at her own academic educational level and works on skills like strengthening her muscles (her legs are mainly affected by her CP, and her muscles can get tight if she doesn’t get regular PT), focusing her eyes, and doing other fun, educational activities. *Dinah’s nystagmus affects her vision slightly, so as stated in the previous update, she continues to do eye exercises to help her focus.
 Otherwise, she has some vision.
 She also attends regular hippotherapy, or horseback riding, each week!

 *Dinah has some of the prettiest, most-coveted hair in the house!
 Her foster moms won’t allow it to be cut, it’s that beautiful!
 The ayahs (caregivers) in the home love to practice new hairstyles on *Dinah.
 Here’s a photo: